 A major worry among growers was whether COVID-19-related shelter-at-home orders might disrupt the marketing period, Kamas said.

 “That was the biggest question,” he said.
 “Peaches are relatively easy to grow under normal conditions but selling them is the hard part.”
+Beginners in gardening will learn faster when introduced to easiest vegetables & fruits to grow.

 Most towns have reopened, and orchards and fruit stands are selling direct to the public, Kamas said.
 Some “pick your own” growers are using online reservations to limit the number of people at any given time.